 AIMS AND SCOPE

-Focus on Sciences Journal is an open access journal publishing peer-reviewed research articles in all aspects of Medical Sciences, as well as Health Sciences, Biomedical, Biochemical, Psychological, Dental, Pharmacological, and nursing and Midwifery Sciences.
+Focus on Medical Sciences Journal is an open access journal publishing peer-reviewed research articles in all aspects of Medical Sciences, as well as Health Sciences, Biomedical, Biochemical, Psychological, Dental, Pharmacological, and nursing and Midwifery Sciences.

 INSTRUCTION FOR AUTHORS